tibbben/rdap2017/README.md

 This repository contains a short presentation for RDAP 2017.

+If you are looking for the actual presentation, please see the hosted version](http://tibbben.github.io/rdap2017/).

-If you are looking for the actual curriculum materials for the course on research data management and data wrangling please visit [https://github.com/tibbben/school.of.data](https://github.com/tibbben/school.of.data).
+If you are looking for the repository for the curriculum materials for the course on research data management and data wrangling please visit [https://github.com/tibbben/school.of.data](https://github.com/tibbben/school.of.data).

-If you are not looking for the repository, but simply the curriculum materials, please see the [hosted version](http://tibbben.github.io/school.of.data/).
+If you are not looking for the above repository, but simply the curriculum materials, please see the [hosted version](http://tibbben.github.io/school.of.data/).

 ---